-5.1 Heads of Department must exercise all reasonable care in ensuring that their Department accounts correctly for VAT and where appropriate, Corporation Tax.
-Where there is any doubt as to the correct VAT or tax treatment of a transaction, the College Accountant must be consulted.

-5.2 Any taxable benefits will be paid through the payroll and included by the College Accountant in P11D returns.
-Except with the approval of the Bursar and the College Accountant, no payments of any kind should be made to individuals other than through the payroll.
+- 5.1.1 Heads of Department must exercise all reasonable care in ensuring that their Department accounts correctly for VAT and where appropriate, Corporation Tax.
+Where there is any doubt as to the correct VAT or tax treatment of a transaction, the Head of Finance must be consulted. - 5.1.2 Any taxable benefits will be included by the Head of Finance in P11D returns.
+Except with the approval of the Bursar and the Head of Finance, no payments of any kind should be made to individuals other than through the payroll.